discourse/discourse/docs/INSTALL-ubuntu.md

 Edit /etc/nginx/conf.d/discourse.conf

+- add: `server_names_hash_bucket_size 64;` at the beginning
 - edit `server_name`.
 Example: `server_name cain.discourse.org test.cain.discourse.org;`
-- change socket paths if discourse is installed to a different location
+- change socket paths if Discourse is installed to a different location
-- modify root location if discourse is installed to a different location
+- modify root location if Discourse is installed to a different location

 Reload nginx by running